mtakahiro/gsf/README.rst

     pip install -r requirements.txt

-If users prefer to install in a new conda environment, execute the following before the command above;
+If a user prefers to install in a new conda environment, execute the following before the command above;

 .. code-block:: bash